daniilk94/simpleGraphQLserver/README.md

 3. Copy the access token provided in the response body

-4. Create new Authorization header and put there: Bearer <token>
+4. Create new Authorization header and put there: Bearer "insert here provided token"